The heat flow, GAF, and SL(2;R): Acknowledgments

 \section{Acknowledgments}

+BH is supported in part by a grant from the Simons Foundation.
+CH is supported in part by the MoST grant 111-2115-M-001-011-MY3.
+JJ and ZK have been supported by the DFG priority program SPP 2265 \textit{Random Geometric Systems}.
 ZK has been supported by the German Research Foundation under Germany's Excellence Strategy EXC 2044 -- 390685587, \textit{Mathematics M\"unster: Dynamics - Geometry - Structure}.
-JJ and ZK have been supported by the DFG priority program SPP 2265 \textit{Random Geometric Systems}.
-The second author is partially supported by the MoST grant 111-2115-M-001-011-MY3.